 The basis of the geocentric model

 Anyone watching the sky over a period of time will notice that the Sun rises in the east, is at its highest in the sky at midday and the sets in the west.
-Like the Sun, the Moon and the stars also rise in the east, get higher in the sky and set in the west.
-It was perfectly natural for ancient astronomers to assume a geocentric model in which the Earth doesn’t itself rotate but that the Sun, Moon and stars all rotate around it.
+The Moon and the stars also rise in the east, get higher in the sky and set in the west.
+It was perfectly natural for ancient astronomers to assume a geocentric model in which the Earth doesn’t itself rotate but that the Sun, Moon and stars are all rotating around it.
 After all, people on the Earth do not actually feel that it is rotating.

 The geocentric model